-Kenya Accreditation Service (KENAS) is the Sole National Accreditation Body (NAB) mandated to offer accreditation services in Kenya.
-It is established under the States Corporations Act, Cap 446; vide Legal Notice No. 55 of May 2009.
+Kenya Accreditation Service (KENAS) is the Sole National Accreditation Body (NAB) mandated to promote accreditation in Kenya.
 It gives formal attestation that Conformity Assessment Bodies (CABs) are competent to carry out specific conformity assessment activities.

 KENAS is a member of the International Accreditation Forum (IAF) and an associate member of the International Laboratory Accreditation Cooperation (ILAC) which are apex organizations that oversee accreditation activities at a global level.
 KENAS carries out accreditation based on the following: regional directives; relevant statutes and government regulations; requirements for health, safety, and protection of the environment; and the market and needs of clients.